-Proposed Power Line Expansion Casts Shadow Over AT, Maine Woods
+Power Line Expansion Through Maine Woods Gets Key Endorsement

 The 145-mile high-voltage line from the Canadian border to Lewiston, Maine, crosses the Appalachian Trail between Caratunk and Moxie Bald Mountain, linking up with the New England power grid in Lewiston.
 The power is destined for Massachusetts, which is paying an estimated $950 million for the transmission line to bring hydropower from dams in Canada in an effort to boost its renewable energy footprint.

-At a public hearing in Lewiston on December 5, foes of the transmission line proposed by Central Maine Power (CMP) said it would damage Maine’s North Woods, a recreation hub for anglers, hikers, hunters, snowmobilers, and water sports enthusiasts.
+At a public hearing in Lewiston on December 5, 2019, foes of the transmission line said it would damage Maine’s North Woods, a recreation hub for anglers, hikers, hunters, snowmobilers, and water sports enthusiasts.
 The woods are prime wildlife habitat.

 A study by the Outdoor Industry Association estimates Maine’s outdoor recreation economy generates $8.2 billion in annual consumer spending and 76,000 jobs.

-Opponents have also called on the US Army Corps of Engineers to conduct a full-scale environmental review of the transmission line project, known as New England Energy Connect (NRCEC), as it did for the similar Northern Pass proposal in New Hampshire that eventually was rejected by the state.
+Opponents have also called on the Army Corps to conduct a full-scale environmental review of the transmission line project, as it did for the similar Northern Pass proposal in New Hampshire that eventually was rejected by the state.

 “The proposed route will slice through a globally significant forest,” said Susan Arnold, the Appalachian Mountain Club’s vice president for conservation in Maine’s western region.
 “This kind of infrastructure fragmenting the forest can have a lot of implications for the health of the forest, climate change, wildlife, and more.”